7 Best PA Speakers (May 2023)

 Yamaha DBR10 Rear Mixer Panel

-The Yamaha DBR series has been around since 2014 when they brought some of the DSP magic from their higher priced DXR series to this more affordable range and they've been quite popular and well regarded ever since.
+The Yamaha DBR series has been around since 2014 when they brought some of the DSP magic from their higher-priced DXR series to this more affordable range, and they've been quite popular and well-regarded ever since.

-This is a fantastic, affordable, lightweight speaker that sounds great and offers a ton of versatility.
-It looks good and has been a reliable workhorse for many (including me) that is backed by Yamaha's 7 year warranty.
-It's suitable for use everywhere from practice at home, on stage as a monitor or an instrument amp, as the main speakers for smaller venues or coupled with subwoofers in larger venues.
+This fantastic, affordable, lightweight powered speaker sounds great and offers excellent versatility.
+It looks good and has been a reliable workhorse for many (including me), backed by Yamaha's 7 year warranty.

 Specifications